richhdev/snake/README.md

 ## Snake JS

-An simple snake game written in React.
+A simple snake game written in React.

 (In development, see `dev` branch)